123marble/RankStore/README.md

 ## DataStore Limits

 ### Data Limits
 Each entry requires only 9 characters for storage.
-The current storage limit for DataStore is 4,194,304 characters per key which means that approximately a maximum of 450k entries are storable in 1 key.
-The `maxBucketsSize` parameter allows you to set the maximum number of characters per key.
+The current storage limit for DataStore is 4,194,304 characters per key which equates to approximately a maximum 450k entries that are storable in 1 key.
+The `maxBucketsSize` parameter will set the maximum number of characters per key.

 The `numBuckets` parameter allows you to set the number of keys that the leaderboard is shared over.
-This means that the maximum number of entries storable in your RankStore is `(numBuckets*maxBucketsSize) / 9`.
+Therefore, the maximum number of entries storable in your RankStore is `(numBuckets*maxBucketsSize) / 9`.

 ### Request and Throughput Limits
-Setting the `lazySaveTime` parameter appropriately is crucuial for avoiding the request and throughput limits of the DataStore.
+Setting the `lazySaveTime` parameter appropriately is crucuial for avoiding the request and throughput limits of DataStores.